bobdenotter/many-eyes-of-making/Session recap/Twelve Eclipsed Moons.md

 They head back, Grekk once again saying he’s glad they showed up.

-The following morning, they get a proper view of the city of New Throne.
+The following morning, they get a proper view of the city of [[Newthrone]].
 Most of the buildings seem to be made up out of organic materials, making it look pretty in it’s own way, but perhaps somewhat primitive.
 There’s a messy layout of the city and it’s an explosion of color, with walls portraying murals, baskets of flowers, clay urns, drippy vines, and many more things.

 The docks begin to come alive in the morning, with various minstrels walking around the city, playing for cash; it’s quite a lively city.
 With everyone now awake, they talk to Grekk, who tells the others the same thing he told Petr and Rydia the night before.
 Never having met each other before, Grekk and Bonzo introduce themselves to each other, Bonzo feeling like Grekk seems a little bit conniving.